-Author1 came from a Western background, and brought openness to learning customs and protocols that would guide transformative participatory research (Malcolm et al. 2009)which enabled her to see freshly with an outsider perspective.
-She quickly learned that there may be more than one way to assess a situation and interpret data.
+Author1 came from a Western background, and learned that there may be new ways toapproach science education.
 For example, in asking students to take photographs of ‘science in their lives’ an array of local objects, aspects of nature and importantly - people, featured in the photographs.
 In categorising the subjects of the photos, two critical aspects were left out by the researcher and only emerged in discussion with students: beauty and deep interconnection were themes that they saw.
 These two features of ‘science’, we noted, are often omitted from science text books.
 On the other hand, an ‘outsider’ perspective turned out to be useful in recognising what ‘was’ – and seeing aspects of knowledge that community members overlooked as being too familiar.
 An example here was the community-centred perspective: children did not draw their own dwellings but drew the whole village when asked to draw their houses.
 None of the community researchers noticed this as a theme.
+By the end of the project the community expressed appreciation for the validation of local knowledge and the opportunity for all to work together around education of the youth.

 For Author3, growing up facing dilemmas from competing knowledge and religious systems, gradually provoked him into developing a willingness to understand how both work; and being able to be more at ease with ambiguities – both personal and professional.

 Such an account of our brief life stories, and the incorporation of them into the research project, is also an approach used by Shawn Wilson who claims that it is more appropriate in such research to take the role of a storyteller rather than researcher: ‘...it is important for storytellers to impart their own life and experience into the telling.’
 (Wilson, 2008:32).
 This is also in keeping with the centrality of relationships in indigenous research.
 There is an increasing expectation that the indigenous knowledge researcher’s position be explicit is (e.g. Mertens, Cram & Chilisa, 2013; Mutua & Swadener, 2004).
 Battiste (2008) too acknowledges the need to include the researcher’s position as she outlines the ethical responsibilities of the researcher.
 When the researcher positions herself or himself through story, this gives the reader and research community a shared understanding of the researcher’s motivation and perspectives.
 While most of the attempts at positioning by non-indigenous researchers are apologetic (see for example Macinlay and Barney, 2014) and may imply that no human being can share in the knowledge of the ‘other’ – a White researcher cannot understand an Indigenous context or worldview, the plain exclusion implied in such a statement is perhaps justifiably overlooked in the attempt to redress and compensate for research that has perpetrated unjust and colonising positions.
 However, such a position is in itself endorsing a form of ‘othering’.
-Stories help us to bridge awkward divides and talk about who we are and where we come from.
-Archibald (2008) illustrates the role of life story, and the learning from it, for oneself and others in her storywork with Elders in First Nation communities in British Columbia.
+Stories help us to bridge awkward divides and talk about who we are and where we come from, as illustrated in Archibald’s (2008) storywork with Elders in First Nation communities in British Columbia.

 ‘The central task of a personal narrative is the creation of coherence: our lives need to make sense, to have their various elements in a reasonable relationship with one another’ (Clark, 2001: 87).
-Equally – our research needs to make sense beyond the academic discourse article; the researchers and participants have relationships that need coherence and mutual understanding.
+Equally, our research needs to make sense beyond the academic discourse article; researchers and participants have relationships that need coherence and mutual understanding.
 This too is helped through the telling of our stories through which we illustrate how De Marrais’ (1998) notions of narrative knowing and relational knowing (Table 1) could look like in IK-science education research.